 - ENGL 389Q Hemingway in Madrid (3)

 - HIST 141 Western Civilization I (3)

 - HIST 142 Western Civilization II (3)

-- HIST 337 Europe's Bloodiest Century (3)
+- HIST 337 Europe and the World (3)

 - Any approved courses in Spanish culture, history, language, literature, or government and politics (Contact your academic advisor for additional approved courses)

 The following table is designed to provide an optimal order for taking both required and recommended general education, curriculum, and elective courses for this program.
 Your plan will be unique to you, based on your previous education and credit earned.
-See pp. 52-53 for information on general education and overall requirements for completing an associate degree.
-Contact an advisor with all questions about your official plan.
+See pp. 58-59 for information on general education and overall requirements for completing an associate degree.
+Contact an academic advisor with all questions about your official plan.